foundation-model-stack/fms-acceleration/plugins/accelerated-moe/README.md

 This library contains plugins to accelerate finetuning with the following optimizations:
 1. Expert-Parallel MoE with Megablocks

-## Known Issues with Megablocks Plugin Implementation
+## Expert-Parallel MoE with Megablocks

-Known Issues
+Not all of the features of `megablocks` are being incorporated; listing down some of the restrictions of the current integration:
-- Currently we do not pass the data parallel `dp_mesh` to the `FSDP` constructor, so `FSDP` will always shard over the default process group (over world_size).
+- curretnly not passing the data parallel `dp_mesh` to the `FSDP` constructor, so `FSDP` will always shard over the default process group (over world_size).
-- Currently only supports loading `safetensor` MoE checkpoints.
+- now support only loading *sharded* `safetensor` non-GGUF MoE checkpoints.
+This is a reasonable assumption since MoE checkpoints are typically above the size limit that prevents it being saved into a single checkpoint filed.
+- only supports the *dropless sparse* MLPs in the megablocks package; the other variations like non-dropless and grouped computes are not currently integrated.
+- the `shard_moe` may not scale well with larger models as the current implementation `torch.concat` all the expert weights together before passing to `torch.distributed` to be sharded.
+This is redundently done in all devices, so it is inefficient.

-## Megablocks Dependencies
+### Megablocks Dependencies

-Currently databricks megablocks does not have a PyPi repository and does not have a proper release, so we have to install from the github repository as below.
-Please note that installing from github will require CUDA Toolkit to build.
+Currently databricks megablocks does not have a PyPi repository and no proper release, so we have to install directly from Github, refer to instructions below.
+- This has to be a manual install as PyPI will complain if included as an official plugin dependency.
+- Since this is not a binary install, please note that CUDA Toolkit will be required to build some of the kernels used by megablocks.

 ```
+# this will install the megablocks from Github
+# megablocks requires CUDA Toolkit to build.
 pip install -r requirements_mb.txt
 ```